 Conclusion

-Observe offers a powerful data warehouse–style approach to observability, but often challenges users with complex pricing, limited self-hosting options, and steep learning curves.
+Observe offers a powerful data warehouse–style approach to observability, but often challenges users with complex pricing, no self-hosting options, and a steep learning curve.

 CubeAPM solves these problems with a predictable $0.15/GB pricing, OpenTelemetry-native architecture, full MELT coverage, and smart sampling that keeps data costs low while preserving precision.
-Its self-hosting flexibility, compliance-ready design, and enterprise-grade support make it the most cost-effective and scalable Observe alternative.
+It also offers full self-hosting to help meet data residency requirements and faster customer support.